 – What do you think future historians will study about us?

-- IELTS test in India and Kenya – June 2016 (Academic Module) Two IELTS test takers from India and Kenya (thanks, M...
+- IELTS test in India – October 2016 (Academic Module) Our friend G took his recent IELTS test in India...

-- IELTS test in India – October 2015 (Academic Module) Thanks to A who took the IELTS test in India...
+- IELTS test in India – January 2017 (Academic Module) Our friend P took the IELTS test in India and...